Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Orthodontists Dr. Menachem D. Roth and Dr. Roberto S. Carvalho use orthodontic appliances alone or to aid in braces treatment in our Worcester, MA, pediatric dental office.
 Orthodontic appliances have many uses, from helping young patients with underdeveloped palates to ensuring that straight teeth stay in place.

 Our office provides comprehensive orthodontic services to patients in Worcester.
-We welcome parents to learn more about the appliances we use to help children and teenagers receive straighter, healthier smiles.
+We welcome parents to learn more about the appliances we use to help children and teenagers get straighter and healthier smiles.

 Orthodontic Appliances in Worcester, MA